mm80843/T3.5/docs/Benef/PBN__Benef_519.md

 # __Perception change__

-## Name of the Benefit

-Media portrayal that challenges negative stereotypes improves public perception and reduces stigmatization of residents.

 ## Description of Benefits pertaining to Beneficiaries

 * [Enhanced reputation and desirability of public and social housing properties, potentially resulting in increased demand and higher asset values for investors.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_568.md)